Sex doctor Anne Edwards answers questions on emergency contraception, chlamydia and HIV.

-This pill can prevent pregnancy occurring and you can take it up to 72 hours after unprotected sex, not just the morning after.
+The morning-after pill can prevent you getting pregnant and you can take it up to 72 hours after unprotected sex, not just the morning after.
 But the sooner you take it, the more effective it is.
 Some pharmacies are open overnight - just go as soon as possible.

-With the new pill, you only need one dose.
-It's available free to all women, including those under 16, from:
+It's also available free to all women, including girls under 16, from: